 Bass: Fishing soft plastics still seems to be the angler’s choice.
-For example, Carolina rigs, Texas rigs, dropshots, and shaky heads with craws, lizards, and other soft plastics in around 7-15 feet.
-Others are also finding success with crankbaits on rock walls and near docks.
-Anglers are finding more success in areas with rocky banks and structure
+For example, Carolina rigs, Texas rigs, Ned rigs, dropshots, and shaky heads with craws, lizards, and other soft plastics in around 10-15 feet.
+Others are also finding success with crankbaits and spinner baits on rock walls, near docks, and channel ledges.

 Catfish: Fishing creek channels or main river channel with cut bait.
-Anglers below the dam are fishing up against the dam and finding success.
-Some anglers were landing catfish fishing for crappie.
+Anglers below the dam are fishing up against the dam and finding success

 Forecast Contributor – Richard Markland, Region 4 Fisheries Technician

 Tailwater Conditions– Tailwaters elevation 1583.14.
-Avg discharge is 240 cfm.
-Water temperature is 40-46 degrees.
+Avg discharge is 270 cfm.
+The water temperature is 40-46 degrees.
 Water clarity is clear top to bottom.
 The fishing conditions change throughout the length of the tailwaters with flow rates.